karrot-dev/karrot-frontend/CONTRIBUTE.md

 As the use of `ng-click` is discouraged, so are controller functions.

 ###Services
-A service consists of two parts:
-* The communication service calling the backend through `$http`
+A service calls the backend through `$http` and validates data.
-* The wrapper storing and validating data and hiding communication related information from the consumer of the service